Webinar Plus: Dermatology essentials

 This course will increase your knowledge and confidence in dealing with chronic skin and ear disease in small animal practice.
 It will help you to improve your diagnostic skills and to make use of in-house tests that are relevant and practical in small animal clinics.
 It will update you on responsible use of antimicrobials in patients with recurrent infections and how to spot and deal with those involving multidrug-resistant pathogens.
 You will get practical tips on how to best to investigate and treat allergic skin disease and otitis and on how to manage owner expectations to improve a successful outcome for your patients.

 The webinars for this course will be pre-recorded and can be viewed as recorded versions throughout the course.
-A live Q&A session with the tutor will run on the following dates at 1.30pm London time
+A live Q&A session with the tutors will run at the end of the course on Friday 27th November at 1.30pm London time.

 Tutors